BetterDiscord/docs/docs/plugins/introduction/structure.md

  - There are currently only two types of addons: plugins and themes.
  - Distributed addons are limited to a single file.
  - The distributed file must be named in the form `<name>.<type>.<ext>` where name is the addon name, type is the addon type, and ext is the standard file extension.
- - Addon files are split into two major sections, the meta and the body.
+ - Addon files are split into two major sections, the meta, and the body.
  - Meta sections (described more below) contain important information about the addon for BetterDiscord, the body section is the main portion of developer content.
  - Addons are dynamically added, removed, and updated to match the files on the users' system.